Anatoly Demidov, 1st Prince of San Donato: Marriage and separation

 Mathilde made a violent scene with Valentine during a costume ball in 1845 and in reply Demidov slapped her face twice in public.
 Separated since 1843, in September 1846 Mathilde fled to Paris to take refuge with Nieuwerkerke, taking with her the jewels from her dowry.
 Even so, Demidov was condemned by a tribunal in Saint Petersburg to send Mathilde an annual pension of 200,000 francs and was never able to recover his jewels.

-In many ways, Demidov felt he deserved such punishment, and their separation was authorised in 1847 by a personal decision of tsar Nicholas I. Demidov's many other mistresses included Maria Calergis, considered one of the most beautiful women of her era, Ernestine Duverger, and Fanny de la Rochefoucauld (daughter of Francois, 8th duc de la Rochefoucauld, with whom he had an illegitimate son.
+In many ways, Demidov felt he deserved such punishment, and their separation was authorised in 1847 by a personal decision of tsar Nicholas I. Demidov's many other mistresses included Maria Calergis, considered one of the most beautiful women of her era, Ernestine Duverger, and Fanny de la Rochefoucauld (daughter of François, 8th Duke of La Rochefoucauld, with whom he had an illegitimate son.

 Later life

 Demidov tried to repair the damage the separation had done to his social standing by increasing his charitable donations.
 He created hospitals, orphanages and started an international committee to aid prisoners of the Crimean War, as well as giving 1 million roubles to finance that war for which tsar Alexander II of Russia made him chamberlain and Councillor of state.
 In 1860, he, the duc de Morny and doctor Oliffe made up the consortium of investors which founded the bathing resort at Deauville, and he took part in the famous Carnival de Paris, a painting at the musée Carnavalet shows his team taking part.

-A bon viveur, two chicken dishes were named after him, including Chicken Demidoff - elaborately stuffed, smothered, tied up and garnished -, and the Demidoff name is also applied to dishes of rissoles and red snapper.
+A bon viveur, two chicken dishes were named after him, including Chicken Demidoff—elaborately stuffed, smothered, trussed, and garnished, and the Demidoff name is also applied to dishes of rissoles and red snapper.
 He died in 1870 of a pulmonary congestion in his hotel on rue Saint-Dominique in Paris.
 Dying without legitimate issue, his title of Prince of San Donato passed to his nephew Pavel Pavlovitch Demidov.